Bushra-Butt-17/Shape-Color-Detection-CV/README.md

 ---

 # 🖼️ **Shape and Color Detection with Computer Vision**

-This repository showcases tasks in computer vision, focusing on detecting shapes, computing areas, analyzing traffic signals, and segmenting shapes based on colors. 🚀
+Welcome to the **Shape and Color Detection** repository!
+This project leverages computer vision techniques to detect shapes, analyze their properties, and work with color segmentation.
+The core functionality includes detecting various shapes, computing areas, traffic signal analysis, and segmenting images based on colors. 🚀

 ---